appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ls -lah projects/spacetech/export/dmz/
 ```

-- Transfer the contents of the `projects/spacetech/export/dmz/` directory the Appcircle DMZ server.
+- Transfer the contents of the `projects/spacetech/export/dmz/` directory to the Appcircle DMZ server.

-- Compress the directory into a tar ball in the Appcircle private server, transfer and extract it in the Appcircle DMZ server.
+- Compress the directory into a tarball in the Appcircle private server, transfer and extract it in the Appcircle DMZ server.

 ```bash
 tar -czf dmz.tar.gz -C projects/spacetech/export/dmz/ .